Home > Heated Clothing > Heated Socks & Footwear > Battery Heated Sock Liners > California Heat 12V Motorcycle Heated Sock Liners

 ps.
 I'll need replacement gloves soon and am considering the C. H.'s gloves

-Well made, plenty of heat.
-None so far.
+- Well made, plenty of heat.